 | Health-related grounds | Section 212(a)(1) | May need waiver |

-| Public charge concern | Section 212(a)(4) | Yes, with better evidence |
+| Public charge concern | Section 212(a)(4) | Yes, with better financial evidence |

-What Are Common B1/B2 Visa Rejection Reasons?
+B1/B2 Visa Rejection Reasons

 B1/B2 Red Flags That Trigger Refusal